 Yes.
 Opera is the original, let me say to a German magazine, Gesamtkunstwerk.

 Are you getting into any new apps or programs as well?
-Like TikTok is suddenly expanded its demographic, everyone is playing Animal Crossing, people are making their own Comme des Garçons style fashions on it.
-Maybe these world building video games are closer to “total media” than apps like Instagram.
+Like TikTok has suddenly expanded its demographic, everyone is playing Animal Crossing, people are making their own Comme des Garçons style fashions on it.
+Maybe these world-building video games are closer to “total media” than apps like Instagram.

 I’m not in the mood for TikTok yet.
 When they find the vaccine, I’ll be ready to go on TikTok.
 And I’d rather go on a website and try and buy some vintage Comme des Garçons.
 That would be my video game.